How to Protect Your Credit and Online Data From Fraud—A Year After The Equifax Breach

 Two-factor authentication means we use a device-based security layer in addition to simple password validation.
 On our website, you have the option to receive a security code by SMS or to use Google Authenticator.
 Mobile app users can also use fingerprint recognition.

 SoFi Money acts like a checking account, but pays a higher interest rate on your deposits, just the way a savings account would.
-Pay no account fees, and get six reimbursed ATM fees per month, as well as P2P payments, bill pay, and more.
+Pay no account fees, and unlimited reimbursed ATM fees, as well as P2P payments, bill pay, and more.

 SoFi can’t guarantee future financial performance.